cytoscape/cytoscape.js-blog/_drafts/2016-05-30-glycolysis.md

 This will call `panIn(target)` with `startNode` (glucose) as the target.
 If you reload `index.html`, the graph should now focus on only the first element (glucose) instead of all elements.

-## Writing `advanceViewport()`
+## Writing `advanceByButton(previous)`

-Cytoscape.js has a special query, `':selected'`, which we will use to our advance to advance the viewport.
-This affords more flexibility than storing the node in a `currentView` variable, which would not allow users to click on different parts of the graph and animate from there.
 To start out, it's important to select the first node (glucose).
+Selection status will be used later when determining whch node will be panned to during animation.
-Modify the previous code to insert a call to `cy.select()`:
+Modify the previous code to insert a call to `select()`:

 ```javascript
   var startNode = cy.$('node[molecule = "Glucose"]');